MiYaron/chatGPTProject/README.md

 ## Available Chat Commands

-The chat commands let you manipulate the behavior of the chat bot, you can send commands anytime using the Message Box just like sending a regular message.
+The chat commands allow you to manipulate the chatbot’s behavior directly within the app, without needing to modify a single line of code.
+You can send these commands at any time through the Message Box, just like sending a regular message.

 You can use the following commands: